larshfl/TTK4145/README.md

 ## Testing
 The development of this elevator system required lots of immaculate testing.
-We used the simulator written by @Klasbon as the main test environment.
+We used the simulator written by @Klasbo as the main test environment.
 The simulator is available in this repository [SimElevator](https://github.com/TTK4145-students-2019/project-group-1/blob/master/SimElevatorServer).

 In order to make testing with multiples computers as smooth as possible we're using SSH to get access multiple computers.
 After a connection is established we run a shell script.
-That checks if a folder Gruppe1 exists on the Desktop and if the repo exisits in that folder the repo will be deleted and the latets version will be cloned
+That checks if a folder Gruppe1 exists on the Desktop and if the repo exisits in that folder the repo will be deleted and the latets version will be cloned.

 ## Connect with SSH

 ### Preparations on linux based server
 ```ruby